alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

-As a result, `ethos-u-hello_world.axf` should be created, MPS3 build will also produce `sectors/hello_world` directory with binaries and `images-hello_world.txt` to be copied to the board MicroSD card.
+As a result, `ethos-u-hello_world.axf` should be created, MPS3 build will also produce `sectors/hello_world` directory with binaries and `sectors/images.txt` to be copied to the board MicroSD card.

 Next section of the documentation: [Testing and benchmarking](testing_benchmarking.md).